Vanilla-OS/handbook/articles/en/contributing.md

 ---
 Title: Contribute to Handbook
-Description Learn how to contribute to Vanilla OS Handbook.
+Description: Learn how to contribute to Vanilla OS Handbook.
 PublicationDate: 2022-11-11
 Authors:
     - kbdharun